0xprinc/checks-while-hacks/README.md

 2. Are any storage slots read multiple times?
 3. Implementation should be consistent with the documentation, whats written in docs should be implemented in the contract.
 4. Are any unbounded loops/arrays used that can cause DoS?
 (SWC-128)
+5. Always remember there is present a discontinuity in the formula for division in solidity.
-5. Use `block.timestamp` only for long intervals.
+6. Use `block.timestamp` only for long intervals.
 (SWC-116)
-6. Don't use block.number for elapsed time.
+7. Don't use block.number for elapsed time.
 (SWC-116)
-7. Do not update the length of an array while iterating over it.
+8. Do not update the length of an array while iterating over it.
-8. Don't use `blockhash()`, etc for randomness.
+9. Don't use `blockhash()`, etc for randomness.
 (SWC-120)
-9. Are signatures protected against replay with a nonce and `block.chainid`?
+10. Are signatures protected against replay with a nonce and `block.chainid`?
 (SWC-121)
-10. Ensure all signatures use EIP-712.
+11. Ensure all signatures use EIP-712.
 (SWC-117 SWC-122)
-11. Output of `abi.encodePacked()` shouldn't be hashed if using >2 dynamic types.
+12. Output of `abi.encodePacked()` shouldn't be hashed if using >2 dynamic types.
 Prefer using `abi.encode()` in general.
 (SWC-133)
-12. Don't use any arbitrary data while using the assembly.
+13. Don't use any arbitrary data while using the assembly.
 (SWC-127)
-13. Don't assume a specific ETH balance.
+14. Don't assume a specific ETH balance.
 (SWC-132)
-14. Private data isn't private, it can be accessed.
+15. Private data isn't private, it can be accessed.
 (SWC-136)
-15. Updating a struct/array in memory won't modify it in storage.
+16. Updating a struct/array in memory won't modify it in storage.
-16. Never shadow state variables.
+17. Never shadow state variables.
 (SWC-119)
-17. Try not to mutate function parameters.
+18. Try not to mutate function parameters.
-18. Is calculating a value on the fly cheaper than storing it?
+19. Is calculating a value on the fly cheaper than storing it?
-19. Are all state variables read from the correct contract (master vs. clone)?
+20. Are all state variables read from the correct contract (master vs. clone)?
-20. Are comparison operators used correctly (`>`, `<`, `>=`, `<=`), especially to prevent off-by-one errors?
+21. Are comparison operators used correctly (`>`, `<`, `>=`, `<=`), especially to prevent off-by-one errors?
-21. Are logical operators used correctly (`==`, `!=`, `&&`, `||`, `!`), especially to prevent off-by-one errors?
+22. Are logical operators used correctly (`==`, `!=`, `&&`, `||`, `!`), especially to prevent off-by-one errors?
-22. Always multiply before dividing, unless the multiplication could overflow.
+23. Always multiply before dividing, unless the multiplication could overflow.
-23. Are magic numbers replaced by a constant with an intuitive name?
+24. Are magic numbers replaced by a constant with an intuitive name?
-24. If the recipient of ETH had a fallback function that reverted, could it cause DoS?
+25. If the recipient of ETH had a fallback function that reverted, could it cause DoS?
 (SWC-113)
-25. Use SafeERC20 or check return values safely.
+26. Use SafeERC20 or check return values safely.
-26. Don't use `msg.value` if recursive `Delegate Calls` are possible (like if the contract inherits `Multicall`/`Batchable`).
+27. Don't use `msg.value` if recursive `Delegate Calls` are possible (like if the contract inherits `Multicall`/`Batchable`).
-27. Don't assume `msg.sender` is always a relevant user.
+28. Don't assume `msg.sender` is always a relevant user.
-28. Don't use `assert()` unless for fuzzing or formal verification.
+29. Don't use `assert()` unless for fuzzing or formal verification.
 (SWC-110)
-29. Don't use `tx.origin` for authorization.
+30. Don't use `tx.origin` for authorization.
 (SWC-115)
-30. Don't use `address.transfer()` or `address.send()`.
+31. Don't use `address.transfer()` or `address.send()`.
 Use `.call.value(...)("")` instead.
 As these were used to save from reentrancy attacks since using them gives a constant supply of 2300 gas.
 But they have a problem that if in future, during some hardfork the gas is decreased then this will lead to the failure of the transaction as if the fallback function is a little bit of gas consuming then this will cause the transaction to fail.
-31. It is also recommended to not use the transfer or send for transfering the native ETH while interacting with a smart contract.
+32. It is also recommended to not use the transfer or send for transfering the native ETH while interacting with a smart contract.
-32. Prefer using `safeTransferFrom`, `safeMint` for `ERC20` and `ERC721` tokens
+33. Prefer using `safeTransferFrom`, `safeMint` for `ERC20` and `ERC721` tokens
-33. When using low-level calls, ensure the contract exists before calling.
+34. When using low-level calls, ensure the contract exists before calling.
-34. When calling a function with many parameters, use the named argument syntax.
+35. When calling a function with many parameters, use the named argument syntax.
-35. Do not use assembly for create2.
+36. Do not use assembly for create2.
 Prefer the modern salted contract creation syntax.
-36. Do not use assembly to access chainId or contract code/size/hash.
+37. Do not use assembly to access chainId or contract code/size/hash.
 Prefer the modern Solidity syntax.
-37. Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
+38. Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
-38. Use `unchecked` blocks where overflow/underflow is impossible, or where an overflow/underflow is unrealistic on human timescales (counters, etc).
-Comment explanations wherever `unchecked` is used, along with an estimate of how much gas it saves (if relevant).
+39. Comment explanations wherever `unchecked` is used, along with an estimate of how much gas it saves (if relevant).
-39. Do not depend on Solidity's arithmetic operator precedence rules.
+40. Do not depend on Solidity's arithmetic operator precedence rules.
 In addition to the use of parentheses to override default operator precedence, parentheses should also be used to emphasise it.
-40. Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
+41. Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
-41. Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
+42. Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
-42. Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.
+43. Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.
-43. When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
+44. When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
-44. Use ternary expressions to simplify branching logic wherever possible.
+45. Use ternary expressions to simplify branching logic wherever possible.
-45. When operating on more than one address, ask yourself what happens if they're the same.
+46. When operating on more than one address, ask yourself what happens if they're the same.
-46. Can someone without spending other then gas fees change the state of the contract.
+47. Can someone without spending other then gas fees change the state of the contract.
-47. Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
+48. Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
-48. Always check for the return datatype of the called contract function.
+49. Always check for the return datatype of the called contract function.
 Example: in ERC20 implementations, the transfer functions are not consistent with             the value they return(some return the bool while others revert which can cause problems)
-49. You can always convert `bool` to `revert` by using `require`.
+50. You can always convert `bool` to `revert` by using `require` and `revert` to `bool` by using try/catch statement.
-50. Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
+51. Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
-51. Don't use `extcodesize` to gain the knowledge of whether the `msg.sender` is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
+52. Don't use `extcodesize` to gain the knowledge of whether the `msg.sender` is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
-52. Try to monitor the expected and actual length of the array.
 53. Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
 54. Making a new owner is a crucial thing, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
 55. In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
 This can be exploited to hide malicious code.
-56. don't use `erecover` and `signature` to verify the user as these cause signature malleability.
+56. Don't use `erecover` and `signature` to verify the user as these cause signature malleability.
 57. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
 58. Look out for signature replay attacks.
 59. Use underscores or constants for number literals for better readability and also for unexpected human error.